dmilek/data_collection/README.md

 # Daily Number Scraper

-This Java project scrapes lottery numbers from the Lutrija website and saves them into a CSV file for further analysis.
+This Java project scrapes  numbers from the URL website and saves them into a CSV file for further analysis.
 The project uses the OkHttp library for making HTTP requests and Jsoup for parsing HTML content.

 ## Table of Contents
 - [Features](#features)